neuroinformatics-unit/gsoc/GSoC-2025/cellfinder: Improving cellfinder's classification algorithm (Srutanik).md

       * **(Stretch Goal) Ensemble Model:** Implementation of an ensemble method (e.g., weighted averaging of predictions) combining the outputs of the best-performing newly implemented models (e.g., Attention-based + WaveMix) to potentially maximize overall classification accuracy and robustness.

    2. **Analysis, Documentation, and Tests:**
-      * **Comparative Analysis:** Deep comparative analysis of the implemented architectures against the ResNet-50 baseline, using standard classification metrics (F1 score, sensitivity/recall, specificity, accuracy, AUC, loss curves) and computational performance metrics (inference time, training time, GPU memory usage in flops).
-Results will be presented clearly, with tables and plots.
+      * **Comparative Analysis:** Analysis of the implemented architectures against the ResNet-50 baseline, using standard classification metrics (F1 score, sensitivity/recall, specificity, accuracy, AUC, loss curves) and computational performance metrics (inference time, training time, GPU memory usage in flops).
-      * **Explainable Model Outputs:** Implementation of Grad-CAM and Guided Grad-CAM techniques to provide visual explanations of model decisions, highlighting regions in the 3D volumes that contributed most to classification outcomes, enhancing interpretability and trust in the model predictions.
+      * **Explainable Model Outputs:** Implementation of Grad-CAM and Guided Grad-CAM techniques to provide visual explanations of model decisions, highlighting regions in the 3D volumes that contributed most to classification outcomes with the help of saliency maps.
       ([Ref Paper Link](https://arxiv.org/abs/1610.02391))
       * **Documentation & Blog Post:** Comprehensive documentation integrated into `cellfinder`'s existing documentation, detailing the new architectures, the rationale for their use, instructions for usage (training, inference), configuration options, and a summary of the comparative analysis findings including advantages and disadvantages of each technique in the `cellfinder` context.
-A blog post will be written to communicate the project's goals, methods, and key results to the broader community.
+A blog post will be written to communicate the project's goals, methods, and key results.
       * **Testing:** Robust test suite including unit tests for core functions within the new model implementations (e.g., custom layers, loss functions) and integration tests to ensure the new models integrate correctly with `cellfinder`'s existing data loading, preprocessing, training, and inference pipelines.

 ### Implementation Timeline